alphagov/govuk-content-metadata/prodigy_annotation/README.md

 ### Prerequisites

-- A Prodigy access token saved in a `.secrets` file.
+- `PRODIGY_LICENSE`: Secret environemnt variable containing the Prodigy access token, saved in the `.secrets` file in the repository's root directory.
 Please talk to the project leads if you don't already have one.

 - A prodigy `...db` database saved in `$HOME/.prodigy`